jankais3r/SBB-XVA-1200/README.md

 # SBB-XVA-1200
 Fix for SSL certificate error in SBB app on iOS 13 beta

+### Update: As of today, this workaround is no longer needed.
+SBB updated their app with proper certificate.

 ## Steps:
 1) On your Mac, enter the following command in Terminal: